elastic-interval/pretenst-com/tenscript.md

 ## Growing Columns

-A tensegrity column can be built of multiple alternating twists stacked on top of each other and interconnected.
+A tensegrity column can be built of multiple alternating twists stacked on top of each other and [woven together](http://kennethsnelson.net/Tensegrity_and_Weaving.pdf) using new tension lines.
 To extend one twist upwards, this script creates a minimum column.

     L(1) and L(10)